-The Test History page, which you can access under the Insights submenu, shows a visual snapshot of the results for a specific test over time.
-Seeing the test outcomes in a scatter plot helps reveal anomalies and patterns, which can help you identify issues with test performance and flakiness across platforms, operating systems, and browsers that you test against.
+The Job History page, accessible from the Insights submenu, provides a visual overview of test results over time.
+The bar chart representation of test outcomes reveals anomalies and patterns, aiding in the identification of issues related to test performance and flakiness across different platforms, operating systems, and browsers used for testing.

 - Click the Insights tab to expand its submenu.

-- Use the filters to reduce the list of tests to a limited range.
+- Apply filters to narrow down the list of tests within a specific range.

-- Total Errors - total number of test runs that did not complete
+- Total Errors: The overall count of test runs that did not complete.

-- Total Failures - total number of test runs that have a recorded status of "Failed"
+- Total Failures: The total count of test runs recorded as "Failed."

 - Average Run time: The mean runtime duration of all displayed test results.